ASAP-Bilkent/fake-privacy-finetuning-llms/README.md

 To set up the project environment, run the following steps:

-1. Prepare your environment (Virtual or Conda)
+1. Prepare your environment (Virtual or Conda), like pytorch/pytorch:2.5.1-cuda12.4-cudnn9-runtime.
 2. Install the dependencies using `requirements.txt` as follows:

 ```shell